tetraminus/Tetraminus.BrokenBalance/README.md

  An Outer Wilds story mod made for the 2023 New Horizons Jam. travel to the new Solar System to start.

- currently still kinda bare bones, just 5 entries to peice togeter a story
+ currently still kinda bare bones, just 5 entries to piece together a story

 ## roadmap
 - second system?